 Significant research component

-A course or group of courses assessed solely on the basis of research work produced by the student, and which comprises at least one third but less than two thirds of the total EFTSL for that program.
-Research work that is not deemed under this definition to be 'significant' is managed as a coursework component under University policy.
-Programs with two thirds or more research are deemed to be research programs to be managed by research policies and regulations.
+A course or group of courses assessed solely on the basis of research work produced by the student, and comprises at least one third but less than two thirds of the total EFTSL for that program.
+Research work that is not deemed under this definition to be 'significant' is managed as a coursework component under UniSA policy.
+Programs with two thirds or more research are deemed to be research programs to be managed by research policies and procedures.
 For more information see policy A-49: Postgraduate coursework programs with a significant research component.

 Single course enrolment

-A form of secondary assessment which is granted to assist students to improve their final grade for a course, where completion of their final assessment was affected by unexpected or exceptional circumstances.
+A form of secondary assessment granted to assist students to improve their final grade for a course, where completion of their final assessment was affected by unexpected or exceptional circumstances.
 For more information see Section 7 of the Assessment Policies and Procedures Manual.